-• Life-threatening cutaneous reactions Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) and drug reaction with eosinophilia and systemic symptoms have been reported with the use of Co-Trimoxazole.
+- Life-threatening cutaneous reactions Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) and drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported with the use of co-trimoxazole.

-• Patients should be advised of the signs and symptoms and monitored closely for skin reactions.
-The highest risk for occurrence of SJS or TEN is within the first weeks of treatment.
+- Patients should be advised of the signs and symptoms and monitored closely for skin reactions.
+The highest risk for occurrence of SJS, TEN or DRESS is within the first weeks of treatment.

-• If symptoms or signs of SJS, TEN (e.g. progressive skin rash often with blisters or mucosal lesions) or DRESS (e.g. fever, eosinophilia) are present, Co-Trimoxazole treatment should be discontinued.
+- If symptoms or signs of SJS, TEN or DRESS (e.g. progressive skin rash often with blisters or mucosal lesions) are present, co-trimoxazole treatment should be discontinued.

-• The best results in managing SJS, TEN or DRESS come from early diagnosis and immediate discontinuation of any suspect drug.
+- The best results in managing SJS, TEN and DRESS come from early diagnosis and immediate discontinuation of any suspect drug.
 Early withdrawal is associated with a better prognosis.

-• If the patient has developed SJS, TEN or DRESS with the use of Co-Trimoxazole, Co-Trimoxazole must not be re-started in this patient at any time.
+- If the patient has developed SJS or TEN with the use of co-trimoxazole, co-trimoxazole must not be re-started in this patient at any time.